ARM-software/MDK-Middleware/Documentation/Doxygen/Network/src/create_network_app.md

 - **Socket** enables socket layer diagnostics.
 - **Service** enables service layer diagnostics.

-### Debug Levels {#netDebugLevels}
+#### Debug Levels {#netDebugLevels}

-The system is made up of several modules that output diagnostic messages.
+The system consists of several modules that output diagnostic messages.
 It is possible to configure the debug output for each module separately.
-The **Debug level** for each module defines what kind of debug messages are printed:
+The **Debug level** for each module defines what kind of debug messages are output:

 |Level |Description                                                            |
 |------|-----------------------------------------------------------------------|